torikushiii/reddit-ui-restore/README.md

 ## ⚠️ Important Note
 This script is designed to work specifically with Reddit's **Compact Layout**.
 Other layouts may not display correctly.

+## Disclaimer
+This script only implements a subset of Reddit's Gen 2 UI features, primarily focusing on community navigation.
+Other features from the Gen 2 UI are not implemented because I don't really care and does not use them.

 ## Installation

 1. Install a userscript manager: